Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework: Introduction

 Recently, person ReID has been expanded to consider other settings.
 Unsupervised domain adaptation (UDA) methods are developed~\cite{DBLP:conf/iccv/QiWHZSG19,DBLP:conf/iccv/WuZL19,DBLP:conf/cvpr/YuZWGGL19,DBLP:conf/cvpr/ZhaiLYSCJ020,DBLP:conf/eccv/BakCL18,DBLP:journals/tip/FengCHSLC21,DBLP:journals/tifs/LiCTYQ21,DBLP:conf/cvpr/PengXWPGHT16}, with the goal of making a ReID model trained on a labelled source domain work effectively on a given target domain.
 Also, domain generalization (DG) has attracted much attention in person ReID~\cite{DBLP:conf/cvpr/SongYSXH19,DBLP:conf/cvpr/ChoiKJPK21,DBLP:conf/cvpr/DaiLLTD21}.
 It aims to make a model trained on multiple labeled source domains generalize to an unseen target domain.
 Both settings, particularly DG, considerably expand the application scope of person ReID in practice.
 However, existing UDA and DG methods still require source domains to be labeled in advance in order to train the model.
 It is well known that obtaining label information for person ReID is labor-expensive and time-consuming.

-In this paper, we attempt a more challenging task, named unsupervised domain generalization ReID (unDG-ReID).
+In this paper, we attempt a more challenging task, named unsupervised domain generalization ReID (UDG-ReID), \ie, unsupervised generalizable multi-source person re-identification.
 It is assumed that all label information of source domains becomes unavailable in the training stage, while the target domain remains unseen during training.
 Compared to the typical DG-ReID, our setting, as shown in Fig.~\ref{fig04}, removes the cost of data labeling in real-world applications.
 Besides, different from UDA, our task is now to exploit multiple unlabeled source domains and enhance the generalization ability of the model in an unseen domain, and is therefore more difficult than the UDA-ReID case.
 Tab.~\ref{tab10} highlights the key differences among these tasks.

-For the proposed unDG-ReID task, two issues have to be addressed.
+For the proposed UDG-ReID task, two issues have to be addressed.
 Firstly, compared to UDA-ReID, which only needs to generate pseudo-labels for one target domain, we need to do this for multiple unlabeled source domains during the training course.
 Particularly, since there exists domain-shift between different source domains, the generation of pseudo-labels for unlabeled data therein will unavoidably be disturbed.
 In this case, the common practice of using a shared network path to extract the features for all source domains will not be appropriate anymore, as will be shown in Fig.~\ref{fig02} of Sec. \ref{sce:DSAF} shortly.
 Secondly, in the training stage, we still need to attend to the generalization ability of the model with respect to unseen target domain, as existing DG methods do.
 When there is a significant domain gap between source and target domains, the model trained on the source domains will not work well in the target domain.